 SECTION III - PRESENT/PROPOSED INSURANCE EMPLOYMENT

-Please specify the name and address of your current or proposed employer to which the requested exemption will apply.
+Please specify the name and address of your current or proposed employer to which the requested consent will apply.

-Please describe in detail the office, position, and title to which the requested exemption will apply and a complete description of the activities, duties and responsibilities.
+Please describe in detail the office, position, and title to which the requested consent will apply and a complete description of the activities, duties and responsibilities.
 Please attach or describe any proposed or current written or oral agreements, contracts, or understandings with any entity engaged in the business of insurance as defined by 18 U.S.C. § 1033.
 (If consent is given, it will be applicable to the activities described herein.)
 Please include your date of employment or proposed date of employment.

 SECTION IV - ATTACHMENTS